WLS-TV: News department history

 In 1969, WLS-TV adopted the Eyewitness News format that the other ABC owned-and-operated stations began implementing in the late 1960s, after the news format was popularized when it originated at New York City flagship WABC-TV.
 Beginning in 1968, the station's main evening newscasts were co-anchored by Fahey Flynn, a bowtie-wearing broadcaster who had spent the previous 15 years at WBBM-TV; and Joel Daly, who was hired away by WLS from WJW-TV in Cleveland in 1967.
-The duo served as the anchors of the station's 6:00 and 10:00 p.m. newscasts until Flynn's death in August 1983.
-In 1970, the two were joined by John Drury, who helmed the 5:00 p.m. newscast.
+The duo served as the anchors of the station's 6 and 10 p.m. newscasts until Flynn's death in August 1983.
+In 1970, the two were joined by John Drury, who helmed the 5 p.m. newscast.
 By 1973, WLS' Eyewitness News broadcasts surpassed NBC-owned WMAQ-TV (channel 5)'s newscasts to become Chicago's top-rated news operation, a lead it held until WBBM-TV surpassed channel 7 for the top spot in 1979.
 For much of the 1970s and 1980s, it waged a spirited battle for second place in the Chicago news ratings between its two main competitors.

-By 1983, a disastrous anchor change had dropped channel 7 into third place.
-This prompted two major changes to the station's management; ABC brought in Dennis Swanson from WLS-TV's Los Angeles sister station KABC-TV to serve as the station's new general manager.
-Swanson, in turn, hired Bill Applegate as the station's news director.
+Around the time of Flynn's death, Channel 7 had been experiencing a ratings decline, prompting major changes to the station's management.
+ABC hired Bill Applegate from WNEV-TV in Boston (now WHDH) as the station's news director.
+Shortly after, general manager Peter Desnoes resigned to co-found Burnham Broadcasting.
+His replacement was Chicago native Dennis Swanson, who worked for WGN-TV and WMAQ-TV before becoming news director at ABC's Los Angeles station, KABC-TV.
 ABC also commissioned Frank Gari to compose an updated version of the Cool Hand Luke "Tar Sequence" theme widely associated with the Eyewitness News format.
 The result was "News Series 2000", a theme package that was quickly picked up by other ABC O&Os and affiliates.

+Upon his return to Chicago, Swanson would be tasked with finding a replacement for Flynn on the 6 p.m. news, as well as a new host for its AM Chicago program after host Robb Weller departed for New York City.
+He responded to the latter by bringing in Oprah Winfrey, at the time the host of People Are Talking on ABC's then-affiliate in Baltimore, WJZ-TV.